This article was last updated by on

 Like Blueberries, rhododendrons thrive in sunny weather and acidic soil.
 What else makes rhododendron better companion plants for Blueberries?

-First, rhododendron has beautiful blossoms; second, they can be bushy, so they offer shade for my Blueberries.
+First, rhododendron has beautiful blossoms; second, they can be bushy, offering shade for my Blueberries.

 Azalea